flame-engine/flame/doc/flame/effects.md

 );
 ```

-The `opacityfrom` and `opacityTo` arguments will determine "how much" of the color that will be
+The `opacityFrom` and `opacityTo` arguments will determine "how much" of the color that will be
 applied to the component.
 In this example the effect will start with 20% and will go up to 80%.

 **Note:** Due to how this effect is implemented, and how Flutter's `ColorFilter` class works, this